 - Do you carry out business across several countries?
-Having an internationally recognised and accepted standard may set you apart from your competitors and may be more cost-effective and efficient than trying to do something locally each time.
+Having an internationally recognised and accepted standard, like ISO 27001, may set you apart from your competitors and may be more cost-effective and efficient than trying to do something locally each time.

 - Have you undertaken a cost-benefit analysis to see whether the rewards outweigh the costs?
 Consider the risks to your business if you don’t have even the basics in place.
 Can you afford to be one of the 32% of businesses that suffered a cyber-attack over the last 12 months?